Chetan-Goyal/DatabaseNotes/notes/Postgres SQL Tips.md

 ### Some Trivia Points
 1. Sometimes, Some part of actual query results can be served from the disk. (eg:  picking 60% from disk and 40% from cache considering only 40% were available in cache)
 2. If heap fetches with buffers is 0, It means we didn't go to the disk and fetched from most probably Index only.
-3. With Only Index, we still see some read in the output.
-Reason: we still have to fetch index from the disk. :P
+3. If Index is large, it will be stored in disk.
+So, Only Index scan will show something about reading from disk (heap). :P